Why Use Factory-Certified Technicians For Appliance Repair

 - You find a great deal on a new refrigerator.

-With over 25 years of experience in repairing state-of-the-art appliances, Houston Appliance Repair offers free estimates on refrigerator work.
+With over 25 years of experience in repairing state-of-the-art appliances, Houston Appliance Repair offers free estimates on refrigerators when we perform the work.
 We offer same-day service and reasonable prices on repair jobs for all brands of appliances including JenAir, ASKO, Admiral, Amana, Bosch, Dacor, Estate, Frigidaire, GE, Hotpoint, Jenn, Kenmore, Kitchen Aid, LG, Magic Chef, Maytag, Roper, Sears, SubZero, Tappan, Thermador, Whirlpool, White Westinghouse, and Wolf.

 For service, just call (713) 574-9799 to set up a convenient service appointment.